JoBrits/iTunesApp/readme.md

 Using Helmet to secure the iTunesApp Express app as it is a good practice as it helps set various HTTP headers to enhance security.
 Helmet is a collection of middleware functions that can help protect your app from some well-known web vulnerabilities by setting HTTP headers appropriately.

 ## Testing
-For testing I used Jest and supertest
+For testing I used Jest
-To test if useFavoritesSession Hook is working from terminal run "npm test"
+To test if the server is running and if the save favorite button is working from terminal run "npm test"

 ## App Deployed to GIT